materialsproject/pymatgen/docs/index.rst

 About the Pymatgen Development Team
 ===================================

-Shyue Ping Ong started Pymatgen in 2011, and is still the project lead.
+Shyue Ping Ong of the `Materials Virtual Lab`_ started Pymatgen in 2011, and is still the project lead.

 The Pymatgen Development Team is the set of all contributors to the pymatgen project, including all subprojects.